 If the link between money supply growth and inflation is so clear, and if nobody (except perhaps inveterate debtors) has anything but contempt for inflation, why have central bankers allowed it to occur so frequently?
-Central bankers might be more privately interested than publicly interested and somehow benefit personally from inflation.
+Not all central banks are independent of the fiscal authority and may simply print money on its behalf to finance budget deficits, the stuff of hyperinflations.
+In addition, central bankers might be more privately interested than publicly interested and somehow benefit personally from inflation.
 (They might score points with politicians for stimulating the economy just before an election or they might take out big loans and repay them after the inflationary period in nearly worthless currency.)
 Assuming central bankers are publicly interested but far from prescient, what might cause them to err so often?
 In short, lags and high-employment policies.

 A lag is an amount of time that passes between a cause and its eventual effect.
 Lags in monetary policy, Friedman showed, were "long and variable."
 Data lag is the time it takes for policymakers to get important information, like GDP (Y) and unemployment.
 Recognition lag is the time it takes them to become convinced that the data is accurate and indicative of a trend and not just a random perturbation.
 Legislative lag is the time it takes legislators to react to economic changes.
 (This is short for monetary policy, but it can be a year or more for fiscal policy.)
 Implementation lag refers to the time between policy decision and implementation.
-(Again, for modern central banks using open market purchases (OMPs), this lag is minimal, but for changes in taxes, it can take a long time indeed.)
+(Again, for modern central banks using open market purchases [OMPs], this lag is minimal, but for changes in taxes, it can take a long time indeed.)
 The most important lag of all is the so-called effectiveness lag, the period between policy implementation and real-world results.
+Business investments, after all, typically take months or even years to plan, approve, and implement.

-All told, lags can add up to years and add considerable complexity to monetary policy analysis because they cloud causeeffect relationships.
+All told, lags can add up to years and add considerable complexity to monetary policy analysis because they cloud cause-effect relationships.
 Lags also put policymakers perpetually behind the eight-ball, constantly playing catch-up.
-Lags force policymakers to forecast the future with accuracy, something (as we've seen) that is not easily done.
+Lags force policymakers to forecast the future with accuracy, something (as we've seen)

+that is not easily done.
 As noted in earlier chapters, economists don't even know when the short run becomes the long run!

 Consider a case of so-called cost-push inflation brought about by a negative supply shock or wage push.
 That moves the AS curve to the left, reducing output and raising prices and, in all likelihood, causing unemployment and political angst.

-Policymakers unable to await the long term (the rightward shift in AS because Y has fallen below Y{nrl}, causing unemployment and wages to decline) may well respond with what's called accommodative monetary policy.
+Policymakers unable to await the long term (the rightward shift in AS because Y\ has fallen below Ynrl, causing unemployment and wages to decline) may well respond with what's called accommodative monetary policy.
 In other words, they engage in expansionary monetary policies (EMPs), which shift the AD curve to the right, causing output to increase (with a lag) but prices to rise.
-Because prices are higher and they've been recently rewarded for their wage push with accommodative monetary policy, workers may well initiate another wage push, starting a vicious cycle of wage pushes followed by increases in P and yet more wage pushes.
+Because prices are higher and they've been recently rewarded for their wage push with accommodative monetary policy, workers may well initiate another wage push, starting a vicious cycle of wage pushes followed by increases in P\ and yet more wage pushes.
 Monetarists and other nonactivists shake their heads at this dynamic, arguing that if workers' wage pushes were met by periods of higher unemployment, they would soon learn to stop.
 (After all, even 2-year-olds and rats eventually learn to stop pushing buttons if they are not rewarded for doing so.
 They learn even faster to stop pushing if they get a little shock.)